AIM-152 AAAM

-The AIM-152 AAAM was a long-range air-to-air missile developed by the United States.
+The AIM-152 Advanced Air-to-Air Missile (AAAM) was a long-range air-to-air missile developed by the United States.
 The AIM-152 was intended to serve as the successor to the AIM-54 Phoenix.
 The program went through a protracted development stage but was never adopted by the United States Navy, due to the ending of the Cold War and the reduction in threat of its perceived primary target, Soviet supersonic bombers.
 Development was cancelled in 1992.

 Overview

 The AIM-152 originated in a U.S. Navy requirement for an advanced air-to-air missile to replace the AIM-54 Phoenix.
 By the mid-1980s, the Phoenix was seen to be no longer cutting edge, and the Navy wanted a long-range missile to counter the Soviet Tu-22M Backfire and Tu-160 Blackjack long-range supersonic bombers.
 The goal was to produce a smaller and lighter weapon than the Phoenix, with equal or better range and a flight speed of Mach 3 or more.
+The missile would be mounted on the F-14 Tomcat as well as its planned successor from the Navy Advanced Tactical Fighter (NATF) program.

 Some of the systems considered for the missile had already been evaluated by the China Lake Naval Weapons Center in the early 1980s as part of the Advanced Common Intercept Missile Demonstration (ACIMD) program.
 ACIMD missiles had been built, but none had flown by the time the project was canceled.
-In 1987, Hughes/Raytheon and General Dynamics/Westinghouse were selected to produce competing designs for the AIM-152.
+In 1987, Hughes/Raytheon/McDonnell Douglas and General Dynamics/Westinghouse were selected to produce competing designs for the AIM-152.

-The Hughes/Raytheon design was largely based on the ACIMD missile, with a hybrid ramjet/solid rocket engine, which offered high speeds.
+The Hughes/Raytheon/McDonnell Douglas design was largely based on the ACIMD missile, with a hybrid ramjet/solid rocket engine, which offered high speeds.
 The missile would use an inertial guidance system with terminal guidance provided by active radar homing—a mode of flight that would later be employed in the AIM-120 AMRAAM.
 An infrared terminal homing seeker was also planned, which would allow the missile to engage without actively emitting and alerting the target.